Hydrocortisone Cream

 Inform our medical team of any other treatments you are taking, including those bought over the counter, prescribed by your doctor, as well as health and herbal supplements.

 Warning: Hydrocortisone cream can dry into clothing, bedding and other soft materials.
 This can potentially pose a fire risk.
-Keep the cream and anything the cream touches away from naked flames and heat sources.
+Keep the cream and any items it comes into contact with away from naked flames and heat sources.

 Do not use Hydrocortisone Cream past the expiry date printed on the packaging.

-Never throw away medicine via household or water waste as this can harm the environment.
-Instead, take any unwanted or expired medicine to your local pharmacy and ask them to dispose of them safely on your behalf.
+Never throw away medicine via household or water waste, as this can harm the environment.
+Instead, take any unwanted or expired medicine to your local pharmacy and ask them to dispose of it safely on your behalf.

-Always store Hydrocortisone Cream out of sight and reach from children and pets.
+Always store Hydrocortisone Cream out of sight and out of reach of children and pets.

 Never share your medicine with anybody else, even if they are experiencing the same symptoms or have been diagnosed with the same condition as you.